-1* : Cipendeuy, Bandung Barat.

-2* : Cibiru, Kab.
-Bandung.

-3* : Sariwangi, Kota Bandung.

-4* : Margaasih, Cimahi.

-5* : Cipagalo, Kab.
-Bandung.

-a* : Vivo Y17

-b* : Infinix Smart 3+

-c* : Samsung Galazy A30s

-d* : Redmi Note 8

-e* : Smartfren

-Precision is defined as the ratio of the patient's position that can be correctly recognized by the system in total, whether they are inside or outside the quarantine rooms, to the total prediction of the correct condition.
+Precision is defined as the ratio of the patient's position that can be correctly recognized by the system in total, whether inside or outside the quarantine rooms, to the total prediction of the correct condition.
 Precision represents the rightness of the system in predicting the patient location.
-A recall is defined as the ratio of the patient's position that can be correctly recognized by the system in total to the total correct condition.
-The recall represents the success of the system in detecting the correct patient location.
-Accuracy is the ratio between the number of correct conditions, in which the system correctly detects the patients inside or outside the quarantine room, to the total number of cases.
-Accuracy counts how good the predictions can predict the correct condition of the system.
+A recall is defined as the ratio of the patient's position that the system can correctly recognize in total to the total correct condition.
+The recall represents the system's success in detecting the correct patient location.
+Accuracy is the ratio between the number of correct conditions in which the system detects the patients inside or outside the quarantine room and the total number of cases.
+Accuracy counts how well the predictions can predict the correct condition of the system.
 The harmonic mean of precision and recall, in this case, is defined as F1-score.

 Discussion

-The first experiment in this paper is to conduct an empirical study for the communication performance between wristband and smartphone and also the wristband battery durability.
+The first experiment in this paper is to conduct an empirical study for the communication performance between wristband and smartphone and the wristband battery durability.
 The results of this study indicate that wristband-to-smartphone communication can be done well inside the room.
-If it is done in an indoor LOS room as depicted in Fig. 6a, communication can still be carried out up to a distance of 20 meters even though the RSSI has decreased quite a lot.
-However, if the wristband and smartphone are placed in different rooms, there are communication difficulties that cause the wristband BLE signal to be unreadable by the smartphone as can be seen in Fig. 12b for P6 and Fig. 12c for P9.
+If it is done in an indoor LOS room, as depicted in Figure 6(a), communication can still be carried out up to a distance of 20 meters even though the RSSI has decreased quite a lot.
+However, if the wristband and smartphone are placed in different rooms, communication difficulties cause the wristband BLE signal to be unreadable by the smartphone, as can be seen in Figure 12(b) for P6 and Figure 12(c) for P9.
 Therefore, we recommend always keeping the wristband close to the smartphone in the quarantine process and not placing the smartphone in a different room.

-The next empirical study is about establishing communication based on the scanning interval set up in the smartphone.
-Due to the consideration of battery consumption, and the calculation from Fig.7 and Fig.9, scanning interval per 7 seconds is the most suitable implementation in this system and it is capable of providing 1 communication establishment in a minute.
-Then we come to the result of battery durability test.
-Considering several things that are the results of experiments and analyses that have been carried out in chapter IIIA, we decided to use the advertising interval of 7000ms and the 0dBm power module in the application of this wearable device.
+The following empirical study establishes communication-based on the scanning interval set up in the smartphone.
+Due to battery consumption and the calculation from Figures 7 and 9, scanning interval per seven seconds is the most suitable implementation in this system, and it can provide one communication establishment in a minute.
+Then we come to the result of the battery durability test.
+Considering several things that are the results of experiments and analyses in chapter III.A, we decided to use the advertising interval of 7000 ms and the 0 dBm power module to apply this wearable device.

 The second experiment in this paper is to measure the notification for social distancing performance.
 However, we measure the distance measurement performance first.
-We measure system performance based on distance on various quarantine rooms, as seen in Fig. 5, with quiet environmental conditions and not many people passing by.
-The results obtained are represented in Fig. 12 with the largest error value (predicted distance vs. actual distance) = 3.19 m.
+We measure system performance based on distance on various quarantine rooms, as seen in Figure 5, with quiet environmental conditions and not many people passing by.
+The results are represented in Figure 12 with the most significant error value (predicted distance vs. actual distance) = 3.19 m.